Paying back your student loan when you're self-employed

 Can I pay back more if business is going well?

-If you’re in a position to pay back more than your student loan requires, you can make larger payments through the Student Loans Company.
+If you’re in a position to pay back more than your student loan requires, you can make extra payments.
 An obvious advantage to this is that you won’t have your student debt hanging over you for as long.

 However, Martin Lewis, author of the popular blog MoneySavingExpert.com, argues against this approach.
 Lewis argues that as student loans don’t affect your credit ratings, are low interest and automatically written off after 30 years there’s no incentive to pay them off early.